Barcelona is seen as one of the most beautiful cities in the world, full of life and features on many bucket lists.

 Here we’re going to look at the top ten facts about the bewitching city, Barcelona.

-- La Sagrada Familia, or the “melting church”, began construction in 1882 with completion predicted as 2041.
+La Sagrada Familia, or the “melting church”, began construction in 1882 with completion predicted as 2041.
 The church will feature a 180 meter tower topped with a lamb representing Jesus.

 UNESCO declared April 23rd World book and Copyright Day, inspired by La Diada de San Jordi – one of Barcelona’s most celebrated festival days in which loved ones are given roses and books.

-- National Geographic say Barcelona’s Barceloneta beach is the world’s best urban beach, and yet before the city’s redevelopment for the ’92 Olympics, there were no tourist beaches, only industry.
+National Geographic say Barcelona’s Barceloneta beach is the world’s best urban beach, and yet before the city’s redevelopment for the ’92 Olympics, there were no tourist beaches, only industry.

-- Barcelona In 1999 was the first and only city to date to receive the Royal Gold Medal for architecture, an award given on behalf of the British Monarch for international architectural contributions.
+In 1999 Barcelona was the first and only city to date to receive the Royal Gold Medal for architecture, an award given on behalf of the British Monarch for international architectural contributions.

-- Portal de l’angel is the busiest street in Spain averaging 3500 visitors an hour.
+Portal de l’angel is the busiest street in Spain averaging 3500 visitors an hour.
 It is also the most expensive with a 2014 study finding the average price per sq. foot a year was $384.

-- Ever since the construction of the Santa Eulalia cathedral, 13 geese have lived there in memory of their co-patron saint young Eulalia killed by the romans in 303AD, one goose for each year of his life.
+Ever since the construction of the Santa Eulalia cathedral, 13 geese have lived there in memory of their co-patron saint young Eulalia killed by the Romans in 303AD, one goose for each year of his life.

-- George Lucas’ Stormtroopers from the Star Wars saga were inspired by Gaudi’s Casa Mila building.
+George Lucas’ Stormtroopers from the Star Wars saga were inspired by Gaudi’s Casa Mila building.

-- The famous Las Ramblas ends in a statue of Columbus apparently pointing to America.
+The famous Las Ramblas ends in a statue of Columbus apparently pointing to America.
 However, the statue actually points to the sea for aesthetic reasons as the correct way points into the bustling street.